Vera-Emelianenko/BI_project_Borgs/README.md

 ### Functional analysis of cluster proteins

 Cluster proteins were extracted with custom python scripts using the ncbi id and coordinates in identified clusters, and the obtained fasta file was annotated using the web-version of eggNOG-mapper (http://eggnog-mapper.embl.de/) (`data/cluster_proteins.emapper.annotations.tsv`).
 The same annotation was performed for the archeal metagenome proteins (`archaea_metagenomes_combined_lin.faa`, `microbiome_proteins.emapper.annotations.tsv`).
 KEGG enrichment analysis was performed in R using the enricher() function of the clusterProfiler package, with the default options, using archeal metagenome proteins + borg cluster proteins as a universe.
+Pie-chart visualisations were created using BlastKOALA (https://www.kegg.jp/blastkoala/) with Prokaryotes as taxonomy group and species_prokaryotes as KEGG GENES database.

 ## Key results

+ - Found BORG-like spatial clusters of genes in archaeal metagenome contigs with MMseqs2 extension
+ - Functionally annotated BORG-like spatial clusters
+ - Identified and annotated BORG core genes
+ - Clustered BORG proteins, retrieved homologs from other domains of life and built phylogeny

+## Conclusions

+ - BORGs seem to be distinct entities, related to archaea but separated from them some time ago.
+ - The signatures of BORGs are mostly metabolic genes (clusters)
+ - The Borgs’ signatures and structure are conserved to the extent allowing to find new putative Borgs

-## Conclusion and further plans
+## Further plans

 ## References